The Vitamin Label

 Potassium.
 Ignore.
 Amounts in multivitamins are trivial.
 The NAS hasn't yet set a recommended level, but the Daily Value is 3,500 mg a day.
 Instead, eat plenty of fruits and vegetables, which are potassium-rich, to help keep your blood pressure down.

-Expiration Date: Make sure that it is at least a few months away.
+Expiration Date: Make sure that it is at least a few months (or more) away.

 Vitamin C. The old DV (60 mg) is lower than the new recommended levels (75 mg for women; 90 mg for men).
 Roughly 250 to 500 mg a day is enough to saturate the body's tissues.
 If you follow the National Cancer Institute's advice to eat at least five to nine servings of fruits and vegetables every day, you should get that much.
 Taking more than 1,000 mg at one time in a supplement may cause diarrhea.